shanawho/Framer-Workshop/README.md

 ### Day 3: *More to Framer I* - Scability and Full Interactivity
 **Goals**
-- Know how and whento use a for loop
+- Know how and when to use a for loop
 - Know how and when to use a object/dictionary

 **Lesson 5: Three-column grid**